 Parish Council meetings

 Minutes of Parish Council meetings are available to read between one to two weeks after a council meeting.
 They are published in draft form and approved at the next council meeting.
 Agendas are published the Wednesday before a Monday meeting.
-A copy is also displayed on the Dereham Road noticeboard, opposite the Post Office.

 Anyone is welcome to attend the meetings but whilst members of the public cannot participate a short period of time is given for members of the public to air their views on matters directly related to the Parish Council.